-On the other side of a crisis, Jim Miller is learning how important pacing is when it comes to growth.
-“I like to drive fast.
-But if you don’t have the resources to support the growth, then all of a sudden you’re speeding along the cliff.'
+Jim Miller is learning how important pacing is when it comes to growth.
+“If you don’t have the resources to support the growth, then all of a sudden you’re speeding along the cliff."

 Company: JMX Brands and DutchCrafters is an Amish furniture and home décor retailer in Sarasota.

 Since the beginning of the pandemic, the company has been managing a growth spurt that led to a 92% increase in revenue, from $11.6 million in April 2020 to $22.3 million in April 2021.
 Additionally, Miller purchased a 30-acre farm in Indiana that will be used for warehouse space and retail needs, and is on track to open a showroom in Georgia.
 The company has added some 20 employees over the pandemic, and now has 77 employees.

 Best advice: A decade ago, Miller, 51, was part of a CEO roundtable discussion held by the Economic Development Corp. of Sarasota County focused on second stage companies.
 From that sparked a popular saying that stuck with Miller to this day.
 “Work on your company, not in your company.”

 “It’s a simple concept,” he says, “but it’s not so easy to carry out.”

 It’s something he constantly reminds himself of — and was particularly helpful during a rough patch in 2018, when, Miller says, the company had been too focused on revenue growth and lost sight of its profit margins.
 The company had too little cash in the bank.
 Then, on June 18 that year, the Google algorithms the company relied on for search engine optimization changed.